Jim McElwain: Personal life

 Jim McElwain is married to Karen McElwain, and has two daughters, Johanna and Elizabeth, and one son, Jerrett.

 McElwain was radio personality Colin Cowherd's roommate in college at Eastern Washington.

-When the McElwains sold their home in Gainesville, Florida, they took a loss of roughly $400,000, which led to media jokes about McElwain taking another loss at Florida.
+When the McElwains sold their home in Gainesville, Florida, they took a roughly $400,000 loss, which led to media jokes about McElwain taking another loss at Florida.
 However, this transaction was ultimately a favor to another family.
 A previous owner of their home had designed it to be accessible to wheelchair users, and the McElwains had converted an eight-car garage into a guest wing.
 The purchasers, medical equipment company CEO Rick Staab and his wife Michelle, have three children, with the oldest being a wheelchair user due to dystonia, and the second-oldest less seriously affected by the same condition.
 The Staabs were looking for a larger home, and Rick remembered attending a fundraiser at the McElwain house and realized that it would meet his family's unique needs.
-The Staabs planned to turn the converted garage, which included a wheelchair lift into the main house, into an apartment for their oldest child, and felt that the home could be a long-term home for the dystonia charity they had founded more than a decade earlier.
+The Staabs planned to turn the converted garage, which included a wheelchair lift, into the main house, into an apartment for their oldest child, and felt that the home could be a long-term home for the dystonia charity they had founded more than a decade earlier.
 Before the McElwains had even listed their home, Rick contacted their real estate agent and made an offer.
-The McElwains initially considered it a lowball offer, but once they learned that it came from the Staabs, they began discussing a sale, and closed on the transaction in early 2018.
+The McElwains initially considered it a lowball offer, but once they learned that it came from the Staabs, they began discussing a sale and closed on the transaction in early 2018.

-The McElwains' living arrangements at Jim's current post at Central Michigan are unique; they live in a barn a few miles from campus.
-Shortly after McElwain was hired, he attended a party at the home of the athletic director that was attended by many of the program's biggest donors, among them Chuck McGuirk, the namesake of CMU's basketball arena.
+The McElwains' living arrangements at Jim's current post at Central Michigan were unique; they lived in a barn a few miles from campus.
+Shortly after McElwain was hired, he attended a party at the home of the athletic director, which was attended by many of the program's biggest donors, including Chuck McGuirk, the namesake of CMU's basketball arena.
 When McGuirk asked the McElwains where they planned to live, they told him that they would like to live in a barn.
-Unknown to the McElwains at the time, McGuirk had purchased a farm a few miles from campus several years earlier that included a 6,000-square-foot barn, and he had thought about building living quarters on the lower level.
-The McElwains envisioned the barn as a meeting space for large groups in addition to a living space.
-When they visited the barn, they were sold on its potential, and McGuirk spearheaded the conversion of the barn into a combined home and meeting space.
+Unknown to the McElwains at the time, McGuirk had purchased a farm a few miles from campus several years earlier that included a 6,000-square-foot barn, and he had considered building living quarters on the lower level.
+When they visited the farm, they were convinced of the potential, and McGuirk spearheaded its conversion into a combined home and meeting space.